ThePinkAlliance/core/README.md

 # core

-This library contains some tools for handling repetive tasks like the limelight and has some unique tools like a linear interpoloation table for converting values from the limelight into real distances.
+This library contains some tools for handling repetive tasks like the limelight and has some unique tools like a linear interperlation table for converting values from the limelight into real distances.

 ## Installation Url